MaryamAsgarinezhad/obsidian/Chat history llm/Chat history.md

 ### Relevance to “Chat History”

-- In practical chatbot usage with GPT-3, developers often implement a _rolling window_ or a _summary mechanism_ to keep the model within token limits.
+- In practical chatbot usage with GPT-3, developers often implement a _rolling window_ or a _summary mechanism_ to ==keep the model within token limits.==
 - Brown et al. focus more on the phenomenon that GPT-3 can _learn in context_ rather than how to scale that learning across very long dialogues.

 ---